 Services across education, health and social care are working more closely together so that children and families receive a better and more coordinated service.

-Families with children of any age can experience problems at times.
-Early Help in East Sussex is the targeted support that is available to help before things get too bad.
+Early Help in East Sussex is the targeted support that is available to families with children of any age.
 By providing Early Help services we want to achieve better outcomes for children, prevent families from needing social care intervention, and keep families together where possible.

 The Children Index – how information is shared between practitioners